MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 Consider this deployment model for:

+* External customer use cases
-* Deploying Proof of Concepts
+* Deploying Proof of Concept, Pilots and Field Services

 ### Basic Common Configurations